Black Galaxy Pinto Shrimp Care Guide

 Diet and Feeding

 A mature planted tank with plenty of driftwood and porous rockwork will provide ample algae, microfilm, and plant matter on which your shrimp will feed.
-Depending on the size of your tank and how many shrimp you keep, however, supplemental feeding may be necessary
+Depending on the size of your tank and how many shrimp you keep, however, supplemental feeding may be necessary.

 The best commercial foods for dwarf shrimp are herbivore formulas like small algae wafers or shrimp pellets.
 Fresh and frozen foods can be offered as well but feed high-protein foods sparingly.
 Too much protein can cause your shrimp to grow too quickly, leading to issues when they molt.
 Blanched vegetables are another excellent supplementary food source.